 Sherri Artz Gilbert, Manager, Operations, has been with WCET since 1999.
 Her principal responsibilities include preparing and managing the budget, coordinating the membership effort, and database maintenance.
 Prior to joining WCET, she worked for the Reading Musical Foundation, a non-profit that promotes and facilitates music education and appreciation in order to preserve and develop musical experience and culture in Berks County, Pennsylvania.
 There she was responsible for donor management and administrator of the Blues in the Schools program.
 She received a B.S.B.A from Kutztown University in Pennsylvania with a major in Management and Marketing.
-Originally from Pennsylvania Dutch country, Sherri currently resides above 9200 feet in the Colorado Mountains with her husband and three dogs.
+Originally from Pennsylvania Dutch country, Sherri currently resides above 9200 feet in the Colorado Mountains with her husband and two dogs.

 Cali Morrison, Manager, Communications, has responsibility for WCET's communications strategies and keeping our members connected to the cooperative.
 Cali holds a B.A. in Public Relations from Western Kentucky University, a M.Ed. in Adult & Higher Education from Montana State University, an online graduate certificate in Women's Studies from Western Kentucky University and is currently pursuing an Education Doctorate (Ed.D.) in Higher Education Administration from Montana State University.
 Prior to joining WCET, Cali worked at Montana State University in various positions for over seven years.
-Cali lives in Bozeman, MT with her husband, daughter and dogs, where she is active in the community, especially with the CAP mentoring and Girls for a Change programs.
+Cali lives in Bozeman, MT with her husband, 2 daughters and dogs, where she is active in the community, especially with the CAP mentoring and Girls for a Change programs.

 Megan Raymond, Manager, Events and Programs, has been with WCET since 2007.
 Her primary responsibility is the coordination of the program and logistics for WCET's Annual Meeting.
 Prior to joining WCET, she was the Assistant Director of housing and conference services at Fort Lewis College, a small liberal arts college in Durango, CO.
 Megan oversaw a successful conference services program and supervised 22 student staff members and two full-time professional staff.
 She also adjudicated resident discipline cases and coordinated staff development programming.
 Megan received a Business Administration degree with an emphasis in Marketing from Fort Lewis College and a Masters in Nutrition and Health Education from Hawthorn University.
 Running, biking, and trail marathons help Megan burn off stress and occupy her spare time.